Other ways fundraisers help students

 When choosing a fundraiser, many don’t consider the life skills that students can learn through the selling process.
 Rightly so, the external benefit of raising money is what most people, including sponsors primarily focus on.

 But there can also be several life-shaping benefits to school fundraising as well.
 And it’s these types of inadvertent lessons that really help build and reinforce who we ultimately become.

 It’s true.
 No one goes to the trouble of conducting fundraisers just so their students can learn life skills.
-However, to those who can think of all the reasons why students shouldn’t have to participate in fundraising programs need to consider the following 3 life skills that can be developed if they did.
+However, many can probably think of reasons why students shouldn’t have to participate in fundraising programs.

 1. Developing Important Sales Skills